BarshisLab/AstrangiaPoculata-Thermal-Performance/Supplementary Info/Figure S4B/INFO.md

 -All data included in 20161220_PAM_cleaned.csv

+-Data was analyzed and plotted using the .R script

--Note: See Figures/FvFm_Figures for raw data and scripts to analyze the holobiont and skeleton Fv/Fm data
+-Note: See (add actual page here) for raw data and scripts to produce Figure S4A (Astrangia poculata skeleton Fv/Fm).
+The same page includes all info for analyzing Astrangia poculata holobiont Fv/Fm.